loader image

 There are multiple operating systems available for mobile devices, each with its unique features and functionalities, which makes it difficult to ensure consistent performance across all devices.

-Mobile apps need to be tested on multiple operating systems, such as iOS, Android, and Windows, to ensure that they perform well on each of these platforms.
+We need to test Mobile apps on multiple operating systems, such as iOS, Android, and Windows, to ensure that they perform well on each of these platforms.

 Network diversity: